 Have a great attitude

 When you apply for jobs, you’ll need referees to vouch for you.
-By turning up to your classes on time, showing interest in your training, and working well with others, you’ll show you can be a valuable employee in the future.
+By turning up to your classes on time, working well with others, and showing interest in your training by asking questions and taking notes, you’ll show you can be a valuable employee in the future.